 - Automobile Allowance We provide an automobile allowance to our named executive officers.
 We believe this benefit is competitive with benefits provided to executives at comparable companies. - Travel Services We offer our named executive officers the personal use of our corporate aircraft when not needed for business purposes and the option of using car and driver services.
-Although these travel services may provide personal benefits to the executives, we believe these services also enhance the safety and security of our named executive officers and assist them to devote maximum time and attention to our business.

-- Product Allowance We provide product allowances to our employees, including our named executive officers.
+Although these travel services may provide personal benefits to the executives, we believe these services also enhance the safety and security of our named executive officers and assist them to devote maximum time and attention to our business. - Product Allowance We provide product allowances to our employees, including our named executive officers.
 We believe that a product allowance enhances their knowledge and appreciation of our products and serves as an additional tool to facilitate their role as ambassadors for our brands in both on- and off-premise retail establishments.
-For the 2023 calendar year, the allowance was \$20,000 for Mr. Newlands and \$10,000 for each of our other named executive officers.
+For the 2025 calendar year, the allowance was \$20,000 for Mr. Newlands and \$10,000 for each of our other named executive officers.
 In certain limited instances, we may also provide product samples to our employees, including our named executive officers, to enable them to become stronger brand ambassadors.
 Our U.S. based employees, including our named executive officers, are also eligible from time-to-time to purchase products from us at a discounted rate.
-Such samples and discounts typically do not result in any incremental cost to us. - Voluntary Expanded Annual Physical Health Review We offer our named executive officers an annual comprehensive health physical in order to encourage them to protect their health. - Sponsorship Events We sponsor various cultural, charitable, civic, and entertainment events for business development and relationshipbuilding purposes, as well as to maintain our involvement in communities in which we operate and in which our employees live.
+Such samples and discounts typically do not result in any incremental cost to us. - Voluntary Expanded Annual Physical Health Review We offer our named executive officers an annual comprehensive health physical in order to encourage them to protect their health. - Sponsorship Events We sponsor various cultural, charitable, civic, and entertainment events for business development and relationship-building purposes, as well as to maintain our involvement in communities in which we operate and in which our employees live.
 Tickets are often included in such sponsorship agreements, and typically do not result in any incremental cost to us.
-Occasionally, our employees, including our named executive officers, use such tickets for personal purposes when they are not otherwise used for business purposes. - Executive Charitable Match Program The Company provides a match of up to \$50,000 per calendar year for charitable contributions made by each of our named executive officers. - Executive Security Program Our executive security program establishes the level of personal security to be provided to our named executive officers.
-This program was developed by our corporate security team as part of our overall risk management program.
-The executive security program provides for enhanced business and personal protection (including optional protection at personal residences) for our named executive officers.
-The executive security program is for our benefit, and we believe that the costs of this security program are appropriate and necessary given the risks associated with executive officer positions at the Company.
+Occasionally, our employees, including our named executive officers, use such tickets for personal purposes when they are not otherwise used for business purposes. - Executive Charitable Match Programs The Company provides a match of up to \$50,000 per calendar year for charitable contributions and a match of up to \$5,000 per calendar year for contributions to the Company's political action committee made by each of our named executive officers. - Executive Security Program Our executive security program was developed by our corporate security team as part of our overall risk management program.
+The executive security program provides the opportunity for executive officers to elect to receive enhanced business and personal protection services (including identity theft protection and optional protection at personal residences).
+The executive security program is for our benefit, and we believe that the costs of this security program are appropriate and necessary given the risks associated with executive officer positions at the Company and, more broadly, the heightened risks of serving as an executive officer for a U.S. public company at this time.
+For Fiscal